Fanny Bullock Workman: Early life

 In 1879, Fanny returned to the United States and on June 16, 1882, married William Hunter Workman, a man 12 years her senior.
 He was also from a wealthy and educated family, having attended Yale and having received his medical training at Harvard.
-In 1884 they had a daughter, Rachel.
+In 1884 they had a daughter, Rachel, however she was not able to calm both her parents growing restlessness.

 William introduced Fanny to climbing after their marriage, and together they spent many summers in the White Mountains in New Hampshire; here she summited Mount Washington (6293 ft) several times.
 Climbing in the Northeastern United States allowed Fanny to develop her abilities together with other women.
 Unlike European clubs, American climbing clubs in the White Mountains allowed women members and encouraged women to climb.
 They promoted a new vision of the American woman, one who was both domestic and athletic, and Workman took to this image with enthusiasm.
 By 1886, women sometimes outnumbered men on hiking expeditions in New England.
 In her paper on the gender dynamics of climbing in the region, Jenny Ernie-Steighner states that this formative experience shaped Workman's commitment to women's rights, pointing out that "no other well-known international mountaineers of the time, male or female, spoke as openly and fervently about women's rights".
 However, both of the Workmans disliked the provincial nature of life in Worcester, where they resided, and yearned to live in Europe.
 After both Fanny's and William's fathers died, leaving them enormous estates, the couple embarked on their first major European trip, a tour of Scandinavia and Germany.